Early education systems work together to support school readiness

 Road to the Early Achievement & Development of Youth (READY)

-Guided by the vision of our local collective impact initiatives, we are funding READY (Road to the Early Achievement and Development of Youth) – a cross-sector partnership supporting school districts and early childhood educators in their efforts to increase ECE quality and strengthen young learners’ transition to kindergarten.
-The three READY strategies are:
+Guided by the vision of our local collective impact initiatives, we are fund READY (Road to the Early Achievement and Development of Youth) – a cross-sector partnership supporting school districts and early childhood educators in their efforts to increase Early Childhood Education quality and strengthen young learners’ transition to kindergarten.
+READY is implemented by Sonoma County Health and Human Services Departments, 11 local school districts and numerous early learning partners.

 2 out of 5 kindergartners assessed enter school “ready to go”